-Some people dread thinking about sitting for many hours on a long flight which is the most stressful part of the trip.
-And this is where jet lag starts to build due to the time zone crossing.
-Moreover unpredictable events like flight delays or technical problems can make your journey last longer than planned, thus adding more stress and fatigue.
+Some people dread thinking about sitting long hours on layover flights.
+This is where jet lag starts to build due to the time zone crossing.
+Moreover, unpredictable events like flight delays or technical problems can make your journey last longer than planned, thus adding more stress and fatigue.
 That’s why relaxing before leaving home coupled with a good dose of self-control are the preconditions for stress-free travel and naturally combat jet lag.

-I’ve been travelling to Australia for 15 years, almost every year and experienced a lof of jet lag situations.
+I’ve been travelling to Australia for +15 years, almost every year, and experienced many jet lag symptoms.
 Whatever part of the world you are flying from, it means a long flight journey.
 From Europe it takes between 17-21 hours, from USA depending which direction you fly from, the average flight time is around 20 hours.
 From Asia, you have the shortest way, though always 8 to 10 hours.

 The most common jet lag symptoms are the following:

 - Fatigue and a general feeling of grogginess are other subtle symptoms of jet lag.